Pompeo warns China over interference with U.S. journalists in Hong Kong

 Tensions between Washington and Beijing have spiked in recent weeks, as Pompeo and President Donald Trump have complained about China’s early handling of the coronavirus outbreak.

+In retaliation, China said it was revoking the accreditations of American correspondents with the New York Times (NYT.N), News Corp’s (NWSA.O) Wall Street Journal and the Washington Post whose credentials expire by the end of 2020.

+Beijing said the expelled journalists would not be permitted to work in mainland China, Hong Kong or Macau.
+The expulsion is expected to affect at least 13 journalists, according to the Foreign Correspondents Club of China.

-Reporting by Patricia Zengerle; Editing by Daniel Wallis
+Reporting by Patricia Zengerle; Editing by Daniel Wallis and Raju Gopalakrishnan